groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 The next steps will take place back on our Git server.
 Log back in with your normal user.

-We can log in with our "git" user to initialize gitolite with the public key we just transferred.
+We can log in with our `git` user to initialize gitolite with the public key we just transferred.

 ```shell
 sudo su - git